Ernest Albert Garlington

-Ernest Albert Garlington (February 20, 1853 – October 16, 1934) was a United States Army general who received the Medal of Honor during the Indian Wars.
+Ernest Albert Garlington (February 20, 1853 – October 16, 1934) was a United States Army general who received the Medal of Honor for his participation in the Wounded Knee Massacre during the Indian Wars.

 Early life and education

 Garlington was born in Newberry, South Carolina to Albert Creswell Garlington, a general in the South Carolina militia during the American Civil War.
 He entered the University of Georgia (UGA) in Athens in 1869; however, he left UGA before graduating to accept an appointment to the United States Military Academy.
-He graduated from the academy in 1876 and was commissioned on June 15 of that year as a second lieutenant in the 7th Regiment of the United States Cavalry, but he did not physically join the unit until after the Battle of the Little Big Horn, which occurred several weeks after his appointment.
+He graduated from the academy in 1876 and was commissioned on June 15 of that year as a second lieutenant in the 7th Regiment of the United States Cavalry; because academy graduates were granted extended leave after graduation, the Battle of the Little Big Horn occurred after his appointment but before he joined the unit.

 Early military career

-Due to his regiment's heavy losses, Garlington was quickly promoted to first lieutenant on June 25, 1876 and then to Regimental Adjutant June 6, 1877, and served in that post until 1881.
+Due to his regiment's heavy losses, Garlington was quickly promoted to first lieutenant on June 25, 1876, and then to Regimental Adjutant June 6, 1877, and served in that post until 1881.
 He commanded one of the failed Adolphus Greely Relief Expeditions in 1883.

 On December 29, 1890, Garlington was injured while at Wounded Knee Massacre in South Dakota, and received the Medal of Honor on September 23, 1893, for distinguished gallantry.

 Garlington's next promotions were to captain on December 3, 1891, and major, inspector general, on January 2, 1895.
 In 1898, Garlington served as inspector general in Cuba during the Spanish–American War and participated in the Battle of Santiago de Cuba.
 In that same year (July 7, 1898), he was promoted to lieutenant colonel.
 He again served as inspector general from 1899 through 1901 in the Philippines during the Philippine–American War.
 On March 1, 1901, Garlington was promoted to colonel.
 He served in the inspector general position again in the Philippines from 1905 to 1906.

 The ultimate promotion for Garlington was to brigadier general, Inspector General of the Army, on October 1, 1906, after which he served on the General Staff of the Army.
 In 1908, he conducted the army investigation into the Brownsville Affair.

 In 1911, he was an observer of the German Army Maneuvers.